PSIRA Registration: Step-by-Step Guide

 Step 2: Print And Fill In Your PSiRA Registration Form

-Now that you know how you will be registering, you will need to print the form for your entity.
+Now that you know how to register, you will need to print the form for your entity.
 Businesses should print and fill in the business registration form, and security officers will print and fill in the individual form.

 Step 3: Pay Your Registration Fee